You are currently viewing How to disable root User Login on centos

 once the above file opens, locate the line that begins with ‘%sudo’ or ‘%admin’ or any other name, but starts with the percentage sign, usually below the comment:”##Allows people in group wheel to run all commands” and run the usermod -aG sudo newuser command and replace the name sudo with the name identified in the above check.

-How to change a user password on SSH
+How to change or set a user password on SSH

 If you were not asked for a password when creating the new user, proceed and set up a password.
 Run the command below.